College is a funny thing.

-We here at Placement have an all-star roster of career coaches who are insanely talented and, equally as important, super nice people.
+At Placement, we have an all-star roster of career coaches who are insanely talented and, equally as necessary, super friendly people.
 They have the magical ability to transform you from feeling lost and directionless to energized and successful.

 Whether you choose a Placement Career Coach or go with someone else, you won't regret hiring someone who can guide you through this period in your life.
 And, since you'll likely land a higher paying job faster, the investment pays for itself!

 You can learn more about the Placement Career Coaches here.

 Networking chats are a fun, productive way to learn about jobs you might not have considered otherwise.
 By reaching out to people in your network, or people you have someone or something in common with, you'll get the inside scoop on how they landed their job and what their job entails.

 A networking chat is a 20 minute to one-hour conversation that is less formal than an interview and covers personal and professional life.
 You drive these conversations, so it's essential to prepare with thoughtful questions.

 Ideally, you'll schedule these networking chats (also called informational interviews) with people who are in jobs that sound interesting to you.
 You can find these people by asking your family, friends, and classmates if they know anyone in the roles or industries you want to learn more about.